AB-143

 Summary

-The California Assembly Committee on Budget has put forward comprehensive reforms to the state's developmental services system, fundamentally changing how services are delivered and funded while strengthening oversight of regional centers.
-The legislation establishes statewide standards for the Self-Determination Program, which allows participants greater control over their individual service budgets and choices, with implementation deadlines set for March 2027.
+The California Assembly has enacted comprehensive reforms to the state's developmental services system, fundamentally changing how services are delivered and funded.
+The legislation establishes standardized processes for the Self-Determination Program, which allows participants to exercise greater control over their individual service budgets and choices.
+Under the new framework, individual budgets will be based on authorized services rather than historical expenditures, with regional centers required to certify that spending plans meet specific criteria.

 90% progression